CodeThreat/codethreat-jenkins-plugin/README.md

 ## Usage

-An example script for Jenkins Pipeline Item should be as follows.
+- An example script for Jenkins Pipeline Item should be as follows.
+With username and password.

 ```script